imsahil007/YoloV3-CustomData/README.md

   * burn_in to 100
   * max_batches to 5000
   * steps to 4000,4500
-14. Don't forget to perform the weight file steps mentioned in the sectio above.
+14. Don't forget to perform the weight file steps mentioned in the section above.
-15. Run this command `python train.py --data data/customdata/custom.data --batch 10 --cache --cfg cfg/yolov3-custom.cfg --epochs 3 --nosave`
+15. Run this command `python train.py --data data/customdata/custom.data --batch 10 --cache --cfg cfg/yolov3-custom.cfg --epochs 300 --nosave`

- Output of Yolo v3 looks like this:
+ The output of Yolo v3 looks like this:

  ![Image 1 ](https://github.com/imsahil007/YoloV3-CustomData/raw/master/Custom%20Dataset/Sample%20Output/image1.jpeg)